If your legume leaves are turning yellow, potato leaves are turning brown or your rose leaves are stippled with white, you might have leafhoppers.

 Adults and nymphs suck juices from stems and undersides of leaves of most fruit and vegetable crops, also some flowers and weeds.
 Their toxic saliva distorts and stunts plants and causes tipburn and yellowed curled leaves with white spots on undersides.
 Pests may spread viral diseases as they feed.

-See some of the types of damage that can occur on Potatoes.
+See some of the types of damage that can occur on potatoes here.

 - Dislodge the insects by spraying affected plant parts with a sharp stream of water.